Fix AD Replication Failures Fast [Proven Steps]

 4. Authentication and Authorization Failures

 If domain controllers can’t authenticate to each other—due to password mismatches, expired trust relationships, or missing permissions replication may be blocked.
+These types of failures also have implications for security and compliance across your environment.

 Tip: Look out for “Access is denied” or Kerberos errors and confirm that the domain controller computer accounts are synchronized and healthy.